Former FedEx driver dumped packages because ‘he didn’t want to deliver them’ - NewsBreak

 Former FedEx driver dumped packages because ‘he didn’t want to deliver them’

-BLOUNT COUNTY, Ala. ( WIAT ) – The man responsible for dumping hundreds of packages from a FedEx truck into an Alabama ravine will turn himself over to law enforcement for his “poor choices,” Blount County Sheriff Mark Moon announced Friday.$3 million in marijuana seized after assault at North Carolina casino, police say
+BLOUNT COUNTY, Ala. ( WIAT ) – The man responsible for dumping hundreds of packages from a FedEx truck into an Alabama ravine will turn himself over to law enforcement for his “poor choices,” Blount County Sheriff Mark Moon announced Friday.

 “It appeared that he was very sorrowful for what he had done and just admitted that he was having some hard times in his life and made poor choices,” Moon said.